 The Enhanced Care Navigator Program is divided into 3 half day workshops or modules, two of which normally take place on the same day and the third which takes place several weeks after the delegates take up their new role.
 They are designed to provide delegates with the knowledge and skills needed to gain the trust of patients and encourage them to take greater responsibility for managing their conditions.

-Module 1 – The role of the Enhanced Care Navigator in the Practice or Community (Half Day)
+Module 1 – The role of the Social Prescribing Link Worker in the Practice or Community (Half Day)

 Module 2 – Case Management skills with the Patient (Half Day)